coolAlias/StructureGenerationAPI/README.md

 Several structures are included:
 - "Hut" - A highly modified village hut.
 Enter at your own risk.
+- "Redstone Dungeon" - Can you find the treasure and live to tell about it?
 - "Blacksmith" - Vanilla blacksmith shop.
 Thanks to Microjunk for this one!
 - "Viking Shop" - A cool viking-style shop, but riddled with holes from disuse.
 Credit again to Microjunk.